yqrashawn/GokuRakuJoudo/tutorial.md

     ;; HHKB-BT keyboard.
 ```

-the only condition that GokuRakuJoudo dose not support yet is [keyboard type](https://pqrs.org/osx/karabiner/json.html#condition-definition-keyboard-type).
+The only condition that Goku dose not support is [keyboard type](https://pqrs.org/osx/karabiner/json.html#condition-definition-keyboard-type).

 <a id="basic4"></a>